Common Inspections Performed in Texas Home Purchases

 Lead-based paint inspection

 If a home was built before 1978, the buyer is required to be served with the Information on Lead-Based Paint and Lead-Based Paint Hazards form by federal law.
+That's because it is no uncommon for homes built before 1978 to contain lead paint.
 A lead inspection will vary in cost depending on the size of the home.
 Many homeowners sign the notice and never have an inspection performed.
 Whether or not to inspect the home is a personal decision.

 On average, you can expect to pay $200-$500 for a lead inspection in Texas.

 This inspection is exactly what it infers – an inspection that is focused solely on the roof of the home.
 Standard home inspectors are not specialists in roofing.
-They can determine if there’s an obvious problem, but if they do, they’ll typically you call out a roof inspector to do a more qualified examination.
+They can determine if there's an obvious problem, but if they do, they'll typically you call out a roof inspector to do a more qualified examination to see if the roof is damaged or in need of repair.

 The average cost of a roof inspection in Texas is about $150-$300.